usnistgov/vulntology/specification/introduction/03-explanation.md

 ### Examples

-To assist with understanding how all of the components would work together in a real world application, we have provided a generic Cross Site Scripting vulnerability in graph form.
-This can be viewed as [XSS Example Graph](../figures/xss-example.pdf).
+To assist with understanding how all of the components would work together in a real world application, we have provided a generic Cross Site Scripting vulnerability in both graph form and human readable text.
+The human readable text is derived from the graph format data.
+To show how both formats are displayed please reference the [XSS Example Text](../figures/xss-example-human-text.md)

-Additionally, to show how the same information is able to be made human readable please reference the [XSS Example Text](../figures/xss-example-human-text.docx)